The Garden, a fertile ground for the seed of fateweaving

 He explained that he had heard me talk about my concepts and that he would be organizing a ceremony within a week-long gathering of two hundred people in a castle in France, based on exactly the ideas I was just formulating.

 A lot of people started gathering around us, and a strange atmosphere began settling into the room.
 First everyone wanted me to recite my poems.
-Then, after a while, the man, whom I will refer to from now on as the wizard, started raving about the deepest and most startling philosophical ideas in such a coherent yet still discombobulating way I had ever heard.
+Then, after a while, the man, whom I will refer to from now on as the magician, started raving about the deepest and most startling philosophical ideas in such a coherent yet still discombobulating way I had ever heard.

 I was pretty dumbfounded by that remark, because I believe I had not mentioned my vision of the white fountain yet, nor my attempts to write a poem about it.

-He continued praising me and the poems I had shared in the highest terms, but in a way that made me grow suspicious of him.
-Then he continued his raving.
-Everyone was struck silent, as if a storm prophet had just entered the room.
+He continued praising me and the poems that I had shared in the highest terms, but in a way that made me grow suspicious of him.
+When I get the feeling people are beginning to smear honey around my mouth I tend to get cautious about their intention.

 Just to give context -no drugs were involved.
 But still everyone felt a little unwell, because an eerie atmosphere had settled over the group that had formed.